 Different perspectives and voices are critical to the success of any business, and the practice of law is no different.

-At Michael Best, diversity is one of our core values, and we are committed to fostering a diverse, inclusive culture; hiring and retaining diverse attorneys and staff; and helping advance their careers.
-We uphold that commitment through a variety of programs, including those outlined below.
+At Michael Best, diversity, equity, and inclusion are among our core values.
+We’re committed to fostering a diverse, inclusive culture; hiring and retaining diverse attorneys and staff; helping advance their careers; and working for equity in the legal profession and our communities.

-All of Michael Best’s diversity initiatives are guided by our Diversity, Equity & Inclusion Committee.
-Composed of attorneys and HR professionals including practice group leaders, the committee takes an active role in recruitment, retention, and firm policy.
-Programs are implemented by the Diversity Action Committee, a sub-committee made up of attorneys, paralegals, and technical professionals.
+Michael Best’s program is guided by our Diversity, Equity & Inclusion (DEI) Committee.
+Composed of attorneys and HR professionals, including practice group leaders, the committee takes an active role in recruitment, retention, and firm policy.
+Programs are implemented by Diversity Action Committees, made up of attorneys, paralegals, and technical professionals.
+The firm is also supported by a full-time DEI Manager.

-In 2007, a group of women partners launched our Women’s Initiative, which focuses on identifying and addressing issues of particular concern to women at Michael Best and in the legal profession in general.
-Attorneys and professionals of all genders are encouraged to participate in and support our Women’s Initiative programs.
+In 2007, a group of women partners launched our Women’s Initiative, which focuses on identifying and addressing issues of particular concern to women at Michael Best, and in the legal profession in general.
+Attorneys and professionals of all gender identities are encouraged to participate in and support our Women’s Initiative programs through our Women’s Development Group (WDG).

 Patent Engineering Internship Program